bazelbuild/sandboxfs/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+Be aware that the copy of sandboxfs in GitHub is not *yet* primary: all changes submitted via GitHub bugs or pull requests will be manually applied to the Google-internal tree, reviewed there, and then reexported to GitHub (which means your commit IDs will change, but attribution should not).
+Our goal is to make GitHub the primary copy, but we are not there yet!

 ## The small print

 Contributions made by corporations are covered by a different agreement than